chainer/chainer/docs/source/performance.rst

 Auto-Tuner
 ~~~~~~~~~~

-Some convolution algorithms in cuDNN support auto-tuner feature that finds the fastest convolution algorithm for given inputs.
+Some convolution algorithms in cuDNN support the auto-tuner feature that finds the fastest convolution algorithm for given inputs.
 You can turn on this feature by setting ``autotune`` configuration to ``True``.

 See :doc:`reference/configuration` for detailed descriptions.